 How do I get to my workshops?

-At least forty-eight hours before the conference begins, you will receive an email with the password that will give you access to the secure conference section of our website.
+You will receive an email on November 8, 2022 with the password that will give you access to the secure conference section of our website.
 Inside this private access portal, you will find links to the Zoom classes.
 The links will all be arranged by day and time to make it as easy as possible for you to find what you want or need.
 If you want to attend two workshops that are on at the same time, no worries.
 Once the recordings of the workshops are posted, this is where you’ll find them.

 If you are using a Windows-based computer, you’ll need Windows 7 or newer (Please note: Windows 10 in S Mode is not supported.)
 In addition, you’ll want a broadband internet connection, preferably with at least 1.8Mbps upload/download speed.
 Your computer should have a 2Ghz or higher processor and at least 4Gb RAM.
 You’ll want to make sure that the computer you are using has speakers so you can hear the classes, a comfortable keyboard so you can comment and participate in chat discussions, and a comfy place to sit so you can enjoy the